Kim Vigsbo

 Background

-I hold a Bachelor of Science (BS) in Graphic Design, providing me with a solid foundation in visual communication and user experience.
+I hold a Bachelor of Science (BS) in Graphic Design, with a solid foundation in visual communication and user experience.

 I am a member of the International Association of Accessibility Professionals.

-I've been developing for the web since 1995 - back when websites were new and digital accessibility wasn't yet a focus.
+I've been a web developer since 1995 - when websites were new and digital accessibility wasn't yet a focus.

 As a neurodivergent person, I saw firsthand how small design choices could make digital spaces either welcoming or frustrating.